Being open about how the PwC network is organised and governed, and the high standards that we expect all PwC firms to follow, is important to us.

 PwC monitors each firm’s compliance with professional standards and policies, including those relating to independence, through visits to PwC firms.
 The monitoring programme is based on professional standards relating to quality control, including ISQC1, PCAOB Quality Control Standards and other applicable professional standards.

 Any departure from independence requirements in the PwC independence policies and/or external regulations is evaluated.
-PwC firms follow the relevant procedural steps set out in the IESBA Code of Ethics and/or that issued by other regulatory authorities, which involves discussion with those charged with governance of the client regarding the nature of the breach, the impact on objectivity and whether steps can be taken to mitigate any potential effects.
+PwC firms follow the relevant procedural steps set out in the IESBA Code of Ethics and/or that are issued by other regulatory authorities, which involves discussion with those charged with governance of the client regarding the nature of the breach, the impact on objectivity, and whether steps can be taken to address any threats to independence.

 PwC firms also follow applicable local requirements relating to the reporting of independence matters.
 Disciplinary measures may follow.

-PwC has established protocols and processes that are followed for any proposed acquisition by a PwC firm to ensure that any independence issues are identified and addressed.
+PwC has established protocols and processes that are followed for any proposed acquisition of another entity by a PwC firm to ensure that any independence issues are identified and addressed.

 An essential element of PwC’s ethos is a set of common principles for remuneration of partners in PwC firms, based on partner performance and quality of work.

-The underlying premise of the partner income philosophy is to encourage, recognise and reward partners, both as individuals and as members of teams.
+The underlying premise of the partner income philosophy is to encourage, recognise and reward partners as individuals and as members of teams, but also as owners of the business.
 Reward is based on their contribution to their respective firms and, where relevant, to the wider network.

 Quality is one of the most important measures in assessing a partner’s contribution.

-The PwC approach to Assurance learning and education (L&E) is to provide access to a formal curriculum of technical courses needed to prepare staff and partners for delivery of high quality assurance services.
+The PwC approach to Assurance learning and education is to provide access to a curriculum of formal learning and technical courses needed to prepare staff and partners for the delivery of quality assurance services.
 In some cases, PwC member firms may supplement this curriculum to address additional local training needs.

 PwC member firms are committed to delivering quality assurance services around the world.
-To maximise consistency in the network, the formal curriculum provides access to training material covering: the PwC audit approach and tools, updates on auditing standards and their implications, and areas of audit risk and areas of focus for improved quality.
+To maximise consistency in the network, the curriculum provided covers the PwC audit approach and tools; updates on auditing standards and their implications; and areas of focus in specific audit risk areas and/or areas of focus for enhanced quality.

-This formal learning is delivered using a blend of delivery approaches, which include remote access, classroom learning and on-the-job support.
-The curriculum supports PwC’s primary training objective of audit quality, while providing practitioners with the opportunity to sharpen their professional judgement, scepticism, technical and professional skills.
+This curriculum is designed using a blend of delivery approaches, which include remote access, classroom learning and on-the-job support.
+The curriculum supports PwC’s primary training objective of audit quality, while providing practitioners with the opportunity to sharpen their professional judgment, scepticism, technical and professional skills.

 While our classroom materials have a variety of designs and formats that deliver the learning experience, all follow consistent principles:

-Our remote access materials also have a variety of designs and formats that deliver the learning experience, including the following:
+Our remote access materials – available through the new learning platform Vantage – also have a variety of designs and formats that deliver the learning experience, including the following:

 In many parts of the world, the right to practise audit and accountancy is granted only to firms that are majority-owned by locally qualified professionals.
 PwC is a global network of separate firms, operating locally in countries around the world.